 Q: Is it healthier than other pastas?

 It has a nutritional profile similar to most wheat-based pastas.
 However, whole wheat provides more fiber and promotes longer satiety.
-The dish’s healthfulness depends largely on portion size and sauce choice.
+The dish’s healthfulness depends largely on portion size and the choice of sauce.

 Q: Why choose the bronze-cut one?